-They must register with the Health and Care Professions Council and need an approved qualification in dietetics at BSc level, or a first degree in a relevant subject, plus an approved postgraduate qualification in dietetics.
+You'll need an approved qualification in dietetics at BSc level, or a first degree in a relevant subject, plus an approved postgraduate qualification in dietetics before registering with the Health and Care Professions Council.
 An apprenticeship may be available in your area.